-It follows that the most important ethical and strategic question about any action is not whether it is violent, or legal, or coercive, but rather, how does it distribute power? another way to understand the world and express what they want.
+It follows that the most important ethical and strategic question about any action is not whether it is violent, or legal, or coercive, but rather, how does it distribute power?

+what they want.
 Indeed, as previously distinct power structures consolidate into a global web, resistance will have to be anarchist if it is to exist at all.